What is the investment in a briquetting plant?

 Region of production?

-- Cost levels in the different regions of the world will affect the investment levels as follows:
+- Cost levels in the different regions of the world will affect the investment levels in your briquetting plant in the following way:

 - Europe and North America: The salary level and other costs in these regions are high and due to this – the companies invest in the best heavy duty equipment with a high degree of automation and a minimum of workers attending the machinery.
-The productivity is high, as the machinery operates > 6.000 hours per year
+The productivity in this briquetting plant is high, as the machinery operates > 6.000 hours per year

 - Asia, Africa and other regions: The salary levels are generally low in these regions, compared to Europe – which can allow more workers to operate the machinery.
-The same degree of automation is therefore not required, which means less and cheaper machinery is often acquired.
+The same degree of automation is therefore not required, which means less and cheaper machinery is often acquired for this type of briquetting plant.

 The briquetting press is the heart of the briquetting line and no compromise should be taken in terms of quality.